Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 	   For this LineNo notifies the current line number as soon as parent enters :line, prior to :string.
-The current line number is stored along with the current generative action or generated occurrence in :ward
+The current line number is stored along with the current generative action or generated occurrence during :ward

-	3. reuse existing guard or triggers { bar, on }
+	3. reuse existing guards or triggers { on, bar }
-	   After :inform - which sorts out conditions and events to inform current action's guard and triggers { bar, on } - we want tocw reuse existing guard and triggers { bar, on } from the already instantiated
+	   After :inform - which sorts out conditions and events to inform current action's guard and triggers { on, bar } - we want to reuse existing guard and triggers { on, bar } from the already instantiated

-		( .guard, ( .trigger:(.bar,.on), (.occurrence,ON|OFF) ))
+		( .guard, ( .trigger:(.on,.bar), (.occurrence,ON|OFF) ))

 	   according to
 		// find %? so that all *guard conditions apply to %?